Mobility edge of the two dimensional Bose-Hubbard model: Trapped system

-In Fig.~\ref{fig:trap_results}$(d)$ we show the various obtained inverse localization lengths $\lambda$ of these fits together with one SD ($68\%$ confidence) of the fitting error.
+In Fig.~\ref{fig:trap_results}$(d)$ we show the various obtained inverse localization lengths $\lambda$ of these fits together with one standard deviation of the fitting error.
 Below a certain disorder strength we find no exponential contribution.
-A linear fit for all nonzero $\lambda$ yields the theoretical critical disorder strength $\Delta_c^{(\lambda)}/t = 5.82(95)$ well matching the experimental value of $\Delta_c/t = 5.3(2)$, which, to our knowledge, is the first theoretical prediction.
+A linear fit for all nonzero $\lambda$ yields the theoretical critical disorder strength $\Delta_c^{(\lambda)}/t = 6.4(6)$ comparing well to the experimental value $\Delta_c/t = 5.3(2)$, which, to our knowledge, is the first theoretical prediction.
 The different slope compared to experiment likely stems from the slightly different nature of the considered observables.
 We note that the localization happens at a much smaller disorder strength than predicted for the unconfined system.
-This is most likely due the trap enhanced variance of the local potential.
+This is most likely due to the trap enhanced variance of the local potential. \\